senhuang42/sqz/README.md

 In practice, it's slower, and offers a worse compression rate than productionized, industry-standard codecs.
 It's more comparable to the best general-purpose compression algorithms (zstd) in terms of performance.
-The worse speed is to be expected, as this codec is not yet optimized for speed and minimal machine instructions.
+The worse speed is to be expected, as this codec is not yet optimized for speed.
 It's not quite as good of a compressor as other lossless codecs for a couple of reasons:
 - Block size selection is suboptimal
 - No use of inter-channel decorrelation (if we were to do stereo encoding too)
 - Wasted bits when encoding the residuals
+  - This is the big one: currently we encode 16-bit residuals no matter what.
+However, most residuals can be stored with just 6-12 bits, rarely going above that.
+This is the next obvious step for the algorithm.

 Each of these are still open questions, since use of FSE to encode residuals has not been a thoroughly researched topic, but I use some workable placeholders heuristics instead.